mantczakaus/ont_amplicon/README.md

   The parameters `rattle_clustering_min_length: [number]` (by default: 150) and `rattle_clustering_max_length: [number]` (by default: 100,000) can also be specified in the parameter file to restrict lower and upper read size length.
   Additional parameters (other than raw, lower-length, upper-length and max-variance) can be set using the parameter `rattle_clustering_options: [additional paramater]`.

-Example of parameter file in which all reads will be retained during the clustering step:
+Example of parameter file in which all reads will be retained during the quality filtering and clustering steps (polishing is also set to false):
 ```
 {
 samplesheet: tests/index_mtdt.csv